ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/github.md

 - Linux - `~/clickhouse git-import` - 160 mins

 # Downloading and inserting the data

+The following data can be used to reproduce a working environment.
+Alternatively, this dataset is available in play.clickhouse.com - see [Queries](#queries) for further details.

 Generated files for the following repositories can be found below: